 Keto Thanksgiving recipes don't get any better than this low carb stuffing.
 And I don't know about you, but stuffing is one of my favorite parts of a Thanksgiving meal.

-Well, this keto stuffing tastes so much like the "real thing" that even non-keto people think it is one the best stuffings they've ever had!
+The flavor.
+This seriously tastes just like traditional stuffing.
+Even the non-keto people in my family think it is one of the best stuffings they've ever had!

 I love to make this low carb stuffing because it is just as easy - if not easier - to make than any other homemade stuffing recipe.
 So, if you've made stuffing before, the process will be a breeze.